 On 24 February 2022, it was widely reported and explained by the Chief Commissioner of Victoria Police and the Police Minister in a press conference that 1076 police officers, 157 protective service officers and 29 police custody officers were invalidly sworn in or affirmed over a period of eight years.

-The nature of the personal affairs information sought by the Applicant would likely include the names, ranks and other identifying information for police officers, protective service officers and police custody officers.
+The nature of the personal affairs information sought by the Applicant would likely include the names, ranks, date and time of being sworn in and other identifying information of police officers.